 Forrest Gump: You could come home with me, to my house in Greenbow, Jenny.
 You and little Forrest.
 I'll take care of you if you're sick.

 Jenny Curran: Will you marry me, Forrest?

 Forrest Gump: Lieutenant Dan, I got you some ice cream.

 Forrest Gump: Lieutenant Dan, ice cream.

 Mrs. Gump: You're gonna have to figure that out for yourself.

-Coach Bryant: That kid may be the stupidest son of a bitch I've ever seen, but he sure is fast!
+Coach Bryant: He must be the stupidest son of a bitch alive, but he sure is fast!